How Much Sleep Do You Need by Age?

 Sleep Disorders Need Treatment

 Many sleep disorders may cause you to oversleep, undersleep, or feel tired even though you got enough sleep.
-Some of the major sleep disorders in the United States include:
+Some of the major sleep disorders include:

 Side effects from prescription medications— either used to treat sleep disorders directly or to manage other conditions— can cause changes in sleep patterns, sleep latency, how often you wake up at night, and more.